synaptech-uw/docs/Muse/muse_python/README.md

 3. Install [BlueMuse](https://github.com/kowalej/BlueMuse/tree/master/Dist)
 	3.1 Unzip folder
 	3.2 Right click on InstallBlueMuse.ps1 and choose "Run with Powershell" 3.3 Powershell will lead you through prompts.
-You will need to turn on developer mode (maybe turn that off after you're done here).
+You will need to turn on developer mode (maybe turn that off after you're done here.
+Or not).
-4. ```Muselsl list -b bgapi``` to connect muse headset to the computer
+4. In anaconda prompt: ```Muselsl list -b bgapi``` to connect muse headset to the computer
 5. ```muselsl stream -b bgapi -a 00:55:DA:B3:81:73```
 6. Download blinks folder and extract it somewhere on the computer
 	- blinks.py
 	- utils.py
 	- blinkFilter.py
+7. If you want to look at the files, Anaconda should have also installed Jupyter notebook.
+To open jupyter, launch anaconda navigator, then launch jupyter.
+From there you can navigate to where you downloaded blinks.
+Look at the code!
 8. In new anaconda prompt, navigate to the blinks folder
 9. ```pip install pyautogui```
 10. ```python blinks.py```